 Trend #2 3D Elements

 3D elements fascinated both users and designers for several years now.
 The reason why they haven’t been around that much is the costly technology behind them.
-Still, as VR technology is gaining momentum now, our forecasts are that the 3D trend is going to reach its peak in the next months.
+Still, as VR technology is gaining momentum now, our forecasts are that the 3D trend is going to reach its peak in the next moths.